I recently read the book, Your Body’s Many Cries for Water by Dr. Batmanghelidj, M.D. As a result, I’ve been drinking more water.

 Enter Dr. Batmanghelidj’s Book

 I was introduced to Dr. Batmanghelidj (Dr. Batman for short) online.
 I don’t remember how I happened upon him, but one thing led to another and I got his book from the library.
-While reading his book I began increasing my water intake and my Himalayan salt intake.
+While reading this book I began increasing my water intake and my Himalayan salt intake.
 Yes, I said salt.
 Salt (unprocessed salt) and water go hand in hand.

-I borrowed his book on July 17, 2014.
+I borrowed this book on July 17, 2014.
 I immediately increased my water intake.
 The goal was to reach ½ my body weight in ounces.
 Some days I accomplished the goal and other days I didn’t.
 Whether I did or didn’t it still was a marked increase in water intake.

 It’s been a little over a month and I can now clearly read the digits on the cable box and read the descriptive blurbs on my own.
-The digits on the bedroom alarm clock appear crisper and clearer.
+The digits of the bedroom alarm clock appear crisper and clearer.
 My vision is sharper.

 As far as my ankle goes, a few days ago I went to one of our scenic state parks and did a 2-mile walk/hike.
 My ankle didn’t make a single sound.
 I’m now back to walking daily.
 Better yet, standing too long hasn’t bothered me at all.
 Is it the water?
 Well, that’s the only change that I’ve made in the last 30 or so days.

 According to Dr. Batman, the majority of us are suffering from chronic dehydration.
 As the cells become dehydrated, they no longer function properly.
 By re-hydrating them they begin to function as they should, provided the damage to the cells isn’t too far gone.
 He also states, “Water by itself is the best natural diuretic.”
-Hence, the reduced swelling in my ankle.
+Hence, the reduced swelling of my ankle.

 Dr. Batman provides the medical explanation as to how and why our systems work as they do.
 He also provides ample testimonial letters from people who are living the benefits of increased water/salt intake.
 Testimonial letters range from reduced blood pressure, reduced asthma episodes, reduction in allergic reactions, vision improvement and much more.